 Before you can set up payroll, you’ll need a business tax ID and most likely need to apply for a business license.
 Your business entity consists of your business name and taxpayer identification number (TIN), which is likely your employer identification number (EIN).

 You may also need a local business license or other paperwork.
 This article assumes that you wouldn’t need to set up a payroll process unless you already have a business.
-For more information on how to start up business, refer to our starting a business section.

 2. Determine How to Classify Your Workers